The outlook for UK, European and Global real estate

 Put simply, inflation is when prices rise and things cost more than they used to.
 If your savings don’t keep pace with inflation (for example, if they are in an account with an interest rate return that is lower than the rate of inflation), your money will buy less over time, effectively decreasing in value.

-So is now the time to start inflation-proofing your savings?
-Here are four different ways to combat inflation and eight funds that could do the job for you.
+Here are four different ways to combat inflation and seven funds that could do the job for you.

 Real assets, like gold and property, as well as their related shares, generally do well in periods of higher inflation.
 Gold, especially, is commonly used but hard for small investors to hold in any form other than jewellery.
-So a fund like BlackRock Gold & General is worthy of consideration.
+So a fund like Merian Gold & Silver is worthy of consideration.

-When it comes to property it’s an imperfect, but partial, hedge: rents in Europe are index-linked and in the UK rent reviews are upward only, and wage inflation makes increases possible.
-I like F&C Real Estate Securities.
+When it comes to property it’s an imperfect, but partial, hedge: many rents in Europe are index-linked and in the UK rent reviews are upward only while any wage inflation could make increases possible.
+I like BMO European real Estate Securities.

 There are some companies that do better than others in inflationary environments.
 Cash generation provides a buffer for a company, enabling it to self-fund its operations through tougher times.
 And pricing power is particularly important, as the company will be better able to offset rising costs by passing them on to customers.

-Evenlode Income invests in some such companies: Procter & Gamble and Sage.
-Infrastructure is also a good bet, as toll roads, for example, have prices linked to inflation.
+Evenlode Income invests in some such companies.
+Infrastructure is also a good bet, as many of these assets have prices linked to inflation.
 You could consider First State Global Listed Infrastructure.

 Inflation is also usually the enemy of bonds.
 Because the income paid by bonds is usually fixed at the time they are issued, high or rising inflation can be a problem, as it erodes the real return you receive.